 Knit vs. Woven

 Now, understand that, while using a T-shirt to make a face mask may be convenient, knit fabric is very stretchy and has larger holes that allow air to pass through.
 With woven fabric, the yarns are weaved much tighter and can better block out small particles in the air.
 Eventually, I discovered that using two layers of premium quality Twill does a great job of filtering air without creating too much bulk.
 Twill is also soft, feels nice against your face, and has moisture-wicking properties that prevent humidity from building up inside the mask.

-After applying different types of straps to the mask, including twill tape, clear elastic, and fabric ties with sliders, it turned out that regular polyester braided elastic was the most comfortable (which is probably the reason why it’s sold out everywhere!).
-It also has excellent recovery and is makeup/dirt resistant.
+After applying different types of straps to the mask, including twill tape, braided elastic, and fabric ties with sliders, it turned out that clear elastic was the most comfortable.
+It has excellent recovery and is makeup/dirt resistant.
 At first, I thought the option to adjust the strap length freely would make wearing the mask more convenient, but the knots ended up getting loose, and the sliders shifted during the day.
 When I adjusted it back to the right place, it became very easy to accidentally touch my face with my hands, which was exactly what I wanted to prevent by wearing the mask!

 By now, most people have tried wearing one of those disposable pleated surgical masks.
 However, they’re so thin, it almost makes me wonder if it’s doing anything.
 On top of that, it’s so uncomfortable that I want to take it off after five minutes.
 The pleats create gaps at the sides, and there’s no space in front of the nose to prevent moisture buildup.